-Many of Empire Windrush’s passengers only intended to stay for a few years but, although a number did return home, the majority remained to settle permanently.
+Many of Empire Windrush’s passengers only intended to stay for a few years, but although a number did return home, most remained to settle permanently.

 Opportunities for promotion and access to better paid jobs with more responsibility were often limited for migrants due to discriminatory attitudes of employers.

 The Caribbean migrants believed that they were answering the call to arms of the ‘mother country’ during the war and later when it came to rebuilding Britain.
 Slavery was not so much of a distant memory, and coming from commonwealth countries that had yet to win independence, everything they had learned in school had led them to believe that they, too, were English men and women.